Office of Disability Employment Policy

 RSA is located in the U.S. Department of Education and provides national leadership for, and administration and evaluation of, grant programs, service projects and rehabilitation training discretionary grant programs that develop and implement comprehensive and coordinated programs of vocational rehabilitation, supported employment and independent living for individuals with disabilities.

 SSA Work Site

-The SSA Work Site website is maintained by the Social Security Administration's Office of Employment Support Programs (OESP) to provide information on employment support programs and other services to assist beneficiaries in making a successful entry into the workforce.
+The SSA Work Site website is maintained by the Social Security Administration's Office of Employment Support Programs to provide information on employment support programs and other services to assist beneficiaries in making a successful entry into the workforce.
 This website also includes comprehensive information on the Ticket to Work Program.